-(Revised June 15, 2009) - b) Site Visit Upon request of a pre-application review, the applicant shall grant permission to Planning Board members and agents to visit the site, either as a group or individually, so that they may become familiar with the site and its surrounding area. - 5.
-Four-Step Design Process At the time of the application for an OSRD Special Permit, an applicant is required to demonstrate to the Planning Board that the following Four-Step Design Process was performed by a Registered Landscape Architect (RLA) and considered in determining the layout of proposed streets, house lots, and open space. - a) Identify Conservation Areas Identify preservation land by two steps.
-First, Primary Conservation Areas (such as wetlands, riverfront areas, and floodplains regulated by state or federal law, and verified by the Medway Conservation Commission through an Abbreviated Notice of Resource Area Delineation (ANRAD) and Secondary Conservation Areas (including unprotected elements of the natural landscape such as steep slopes, mature woodlands, prime farmland, meadows, wildlife habitats and cultural features such as historic and archeological sites and scenic views) shall be identified and delineated.
-Second, the Potentially Developable Area will be identified and delineated.
-To the maximum extent feasible, the Potentially Developable Area shall consist of land outside identified Primary and Secondary Conservation Areas.
+5. Four-Step Design Process - At the time of the application for an OSRD Special Permit, an applicant is required to demonstrate to the Planning and Economic Development Board that the following Four-Step Design Process was performed with the assistance of a Registered

+Landscape Architect (RLA) and considered in determining the layout of proposed streets, house lots and/or dwelling units and open space.

+- a) Identify Conservation & Potential Development Areas - 1) Identify and delineate Conservation Areas: This includes: - a.
+Primary Conservation Areas such as wetlands, riverfront areas, and floodplains regulated by state or federal law, and verified by the Medway Conservation Commission through an Abbreviated Notice of Resource Area Delineation (ANRAD) - b.
+Secondary Conservation Areas including unprotected elements of the natural landscape such as steep slopes, mature woodlands, prime farmland, meadows, wildlife habitats and cultural features such as historic and archeological sites and scenic views) - 2) Identify and delineate Potentially Developable Area(s).
+To the maximum extent feasible, the Potentially Developable Area(s) shall consist of land outside identified Primary and Secondary Conservation Areas.